 Class 4 lasers produce light with an intensity that is known to exceed the maximum permissible eye exposure limit.
 Therefore, direct eye exposure to a Class 4 laser, without suitable eye-protection, will certainly lead to serious eye damage.
 Continuous wave lasers are Class 4 if their rated power emission is greater than 0.5 watt.
 Pulsed lasers are Class 4 if their rated output is capable of exceeding 125 millijoule in less than 0.25 second.

 Each Class 3B or Class 4 laser system must be registered with Environmental Health and Safety (EHS).
-Brown University personnel wishing to own a laser system should fill out a Laser Use Registration, and submit it for review to the university Radiation Safety Officer prior to use.
+Brown University personnel wishing to own a laser system should fill out a Laser Use Registration, and submit it for review to the campus radiation safety officer prior to use.

 To learn more about high intensity light sources and non-ionizing radiation, click the 'Compliance' and 'Resources’ tabs to the left.